 From the time that you move your first piece, the game can go on and on without being predictable or boring.
 You can always play chess and discover new moves that can up your game to the next level.

 2. Winning is Fun

 The feeling of winning a game of chess is very exciting.
-After exhibiting high focus levels and ability to read your opponent’s next move, you finally shout “checkmate” and you can see your opponent crumbling.
+After exhibiting high focus levels and the ability to read your opponent’s next move, you finally shout “checkmate” and you can see your opponent crumbling.

 He knows he is beaten and there is nothing he can do about it.
 On the other hand, you are happy to have won the game.
-The feeling is twice as much if there was a prize at stake.
+The feeling is twice as much if there is a prize at stake.

 3. Watching and Learning Chess is Engaging